AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-accessibility-auto-tag-api/quickstarts/java/index.md

 2) Take `pdfservices-api-credentials.json` file and place it in a new directory.

-3) In this directory, create a new file named `pom.xml` and copy the following contents:
+3) In this directory, create a new file named `pom.xml` and copy the following content:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>